-When configuring the GPIO port, you must first set SYSCTRL_AHBEN.GPIOx to 1, enable the corresponding GPIO configuration clock and working clock.
+When configuring the GPIO port, you must first set SYSCTRL_AHBEN.GPIOx to 1, enable the corresponding GPIO configuration clock and working clock, and write '0x5A5Aiiii' to the GPIOx_LCKR lock register to unlock the GPIO related configuration registers.
+If necessary, the GPIOx_LCKR lock register can be set to protect the settings from accidental rewriting.